 The purpose of the Greehey CCRI Undergraduate Summer Internship Program is to allow talented undergraduate students interested in a career in academic research the opportunity to spend approximately ten weeks during the summer conducting hypothesis-driven research in childhood cancer in one of the laboratories at the Greehey Children’s Cancer Research Institute.

 Most research-oriented academic institutions offer programs for undergraduate summer students to experience laboratory research.
 Still, access to such opportunities in a dedicated children’s cancer research environment is a unique offering.
-Since research being conducted at our facility utilizes a wide range of techniques and model systems, students can experience not only a unique firsthand look at children’s cancer research but will be able to do so from both basic science and clinically relevant experimental paradigms.
+Since research conducted at our facility utilizes a wide range of techniques and model systems, students can experience not only a unique firsthand look at children’s cancer research but will be able to do so from both basic science and clinically relevant experimental paradigms.

 Students here experience a distinctive first-hand look at childhood cancer research and can do so from both basic science and clinically relevant experimental paradigms.